ItchyTrack/Advanced-Computer-Systems-Projects/Project1/SIMD_Advantage_Profiling.typ

 With SIMD the GFLOPS has changes in the same way for all tests.
 First its very noisy due to the small work load.
 Then at $2^12$ (16,384 bytes) it starts looking stable.
 From 2^14 (65,536 bytes) to 2^20 (4,194,304 bytes) GFLOPS decreases slowly.
 Right after that the graph drops a lot.

 This first drop happens when the data is larger than L1 cache which 64 KB.
-The second larger drop it happens when the data is larger than L2 cache 4 MB
+The second larger drop it happens when the data is larger than L2 cache 4 MB.

 #pagebreak()
 = Alignment & Tail Handling #label("Alignment & Tail Handling")